kurtisnelson/presentations/storing-app-data/slides.md

 # Releases Resources

+## When a namespace is closed, resources are freed
+## Optional LRU mode for in-memory cache

-If an activity is destroyed by the OS, the in-memory cache can easily go away with it.
+^ If an activity is destroyed by the OS, the in-memory cache can easily go away with it.
 Singletons are still a valid pattern if a key is needed across the entire lifespan of the process.

-The in-memory cache can optionally be configured as a LRU.

 ^ For any storage object, it generally doesn't need to stay in memory longer than the feature

----

 ---